berea-college-csc236/berea-college-csc236.github.io/index.md

     - Start [Teamwork T03: Debugging Techniques](https://docs.google.com/document/d/1T0BS2SzKxoOXg_EpfDCpFd8UG219_Jbqzl8W1kogtcc).
   - **Outside of class**
     - Read [Chapter 1 on OOP](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=126094) in preparation for a reading quiz.
 Remember to log in and do all activities to get credit!
     - Continue [L1: Loopy Graphics with C-Turtle](https://docs.google.com/document/d/1yMQGsJwNXTUsabYNo_k56b9-Jwk1EKFaGgM8e2fVt2c).
-This is an individual lab that has a milestone on Wednesday The full lab is due on Friday.
+This is an individual lab that has a milestone on Wednesday.
+The full lab is due on Friday.

 ## Day 4: Friday, January 20, 2023
   - **In class**: